 Now, however, it quaintly came to him as a human, living thing.
 It was no longer merely a picture of a few throws in the breast of a poet, meanwhile drinking tea and warming his feet at the grate; it was an actuality—stern, mournful, and fine.
 He was now sorry for the soldier of the Legion who lay dying in Algiers.”

 For nearly five decades, I too have cared for the soldier who lay dying in Algiers.
 As Whitman wrote in Leaves of Grass: “I do not ask the wounded person how he feels/I myself become the wounded person.”

 After reading Man’s Search for Meaning the first time, I began to consciously ask myself, “Will this be meaningful to me?”
 If the answer was “no,” I would normally shuck it.
 Frankl’s message emphasized living as meaningful a life as possible.

-As I learned over time, life was not so much as about the product as the process.
-It’s all about the journey – and not the end result.
-After all, some enthralling paths can’t be found without at first getting lost.
-In the end, every human being is a work in progress.
+As I learned over time, life was not so much about product but process.
+It’s all about the enduring journey; not the end result.
+As I have learned over time, some enthralling paths can’t be found without at first getting lost.
+After all, every human being is a work in progress.
 Frankl recognized that and said, “Humanity has only scratched the surface of its vast potential.”

 Viktor Frankl himself emphatically makes this point in the opening chapter of Man’s Search for Meaning: “We who lived in the concentration camps can remember the men who walked through the huts comforting others, giving away their last piece of bread.
 They may have been few in number, but they offer sufficient proof that everything can be taken from a man but one thing: the last of the human freedoms–to choose one’s attitude in any given set of circumstances, to choose one’s own way.”